wenwenmin/SpaMGCL/README.md

 ## Data

- - All the datasets used in this paper can be downloaded from url：https://zenodo.org/records/15675248.
+ - All the datasets used in this paper can be downloaded from URL：https://zenodo.org/records/15675248.

+## Results
+ - The experimental results of all baseline models (BaseLine) in this paper across various datasets can be downloaded from the following URL: https://zenodo.org/records/15675248.
 ## Running demo

 ​	We can start the training process by running the Run.py file, and the training results can be read and visualized in the DLPFC_Plot.ipynb file.